Mykeil-tzul/nba-fatigue-availability-risk-engine/README.md

 ## Why I built this

-As a former professional basketball player, I wanted to quantify something players feel in real life: fatigue is cumulative, travel matters, schedule density matter, and not all minutes cost the same.
+As a former professional basketball player, I wanted to quantify something players feel in real life: fatigue is cumulative, travel matters, schedule density matters, and not all minutes cost the same.

 This project turns that lived experience into a data product + predictive system:
 - a fatigue risk engine